kajohansson/subsamplegraph/README.md

 ==============
 Render a collection of samples as a waveform with proper subsampling and interpolation of the data

- * Handles reasonably large datasets without slowdown.
+ * Handles large datasets without slowdown.
- * In-mem for now, and relies on paging when running out of main memory.
- *
+ * Uses file backing for all memory buffers, mmap:ed into memory.

 Todo:s
 ======